 Dr. Feenstra has a PhD in learning and technology.
-His course is mostly video instruction (he appears in some videos, others are slides with narration), with only a few lectures consisting of text-only content.
-He does a good job at modulating his voice as he narrates, which helps to hold your attention, and his narration is easy to follow and well paced.
+His course is mostly video instruction.
+He appears in some videos; the remaining content is shared primarily through slides with narration.
+Only a few lectures consist of text-only content.
+Dr. Feenstra does a good job modulating his voice as he narrates, which helps to hold your attention, and his narration is easy to follow and well paced.

 Dr. Feenstra has several courses on Udemy in addition to Grant Writing: Keys to a Successful Proposal:

 - Achieve More in Less Time Using SMART Goals